Clinical empathy: Measurement

 Because empathy is a multi-faceted and complex concept, measurement proves to be difficult.
 Although there are scales to measure empathy such as the Interpersonal Reactivity Index, developed by Davis, the Emotional Empathy Scale, developed by Mehrabian and Epstein, and the Hogan Empathy Scale, they were not created explicitly to measure physician empathy.
 The Jefferson Scale of Physician Empathy was created at the Center for Research in Medical Education and Health Care (CRMEHC) at Jefferson Medical College to measure patient perceptions of empathy from their provider.
 Construct validity, criterion-related validity, predictive validity, internal consistency, and test-retest reliability all provide empirical support for the Jefferson Scale of Physician Empathy.
 The scale was originally intended for distribution to medical students and physicians.
 Since its creation, it has been translated into 53 languages and applied to other medical professions such as dentistry and nursing.
 Three versions of the scale now exist, one for medical students (S-version), one for health professions (HP-version), and one for health professions students (HPS-version).
 Results of the 20 item questionnaire provide that higher scores are related to higher levels of empathy in interpersonal care.
+A single-item measure, the Rapid Assessment of Therapeutic Empathy (RATE) scale, has been validated to assess therapeutic empathy across different respondent groups.
+The patient-reported version was validated in 521 patients.
 Recent studies have also used rating scales to measure perceived empathy in interactions involving artificial intelligence (AI).
 A 2025 systematic review and meta-analysis reported that in text-based healthcare interactions, AI chatbots were rated as more empathic than human healthcare professionals in 13 of 15 comparative studies, although the authors cautioned that the evidence relied on ratings of text-only exchanges.